Third country representation for animal feed businesses

-Under retained European Union (EU) law, feed businesses from outside the UK which export feed products to GB must have a representative established in GB.
+Under retained European Union (EU) law, manufacturers of feed products that are exported to GB must have a representative established in GB.

 Previously, the requirement for a non-EU country feed manufacturer to have a representative in the EU depended on the activity being carried out.
-However, in February 2018, the European Commission communicated a revised interpretation of Article 24 of Regulation (EC) 183/2005 that all feed products exported to the EU from a non-EU country required representation and not only for certain feed establishments carrying out specific activities.
-It is therefore advised that GB businesses exporting to the EU or moving feed to NI assume that third country representation is needed for all feed.
+However, in February 2018, the European Commission communicated a revised interpretation of Article 24 of Regulation (EC) 183/2005 that all feed products exported to the EU from a non-EU country required representation and not only for certain feed manufacturers carrying out specific activities.
+It is therefore advised that GB manufacturers of feed products that are exported to the EU or moved to NI assume that third country representation is needed for all feed.